conan-io/docs/extending/template_system/info_graph.rst

 Examples
 --------

-This is are two examples of templates Conan is currently using for the basic functionality, you can refer to the `Jinja2 documentation <https://palletsprojects.com/p/jinja/>`_ for more information about the logic and filters your can use in these templates.
+These are two examples of templates that Conan is currently using for the basic functionality.
+You can refer to the `Jinja2 documentation <https://palletsprojects.com/p/jinja/>`_ for more information about the logic and filters you can use in these templates.

-Let's us know if you have a cool template you want to share with the Conan community.
+Let us know if you have a cool template you want to share with the Conan community.

 Dot files: